larrylebron/CMPS164/README.md

 	this class holds a reference to the renderManager.
 -Simulated base class/interface forces implementation of a doSimulation function, and stores a velocity, timer and other
 	essential physics related members.
 This is also the only class to hold a reference to the physicsManager.
--Smart pointer memory management system is functioning, and releases memory allocated to level and gameObjects when references
+-Plane base class contains distance, normal and vertex data.
+Tile and wall inherit from this, which allows polymorphism in the tile's list of edge bounds.
-	no longer point to them.
+-Smart pointer memory management system is functioning, and releases memory allocated to level and gameObjects when references no longer point to them.